MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 Microsoft Edge can be run with [multi-app assigned access](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps) on Windows 10, which is the equivalent of Microsoft Edge Legacy "Normal browsing" kiosk mode type.
 To configure Microsoft Edge with multi-app assigned access, follow the instructions on how to [Set up a multi-app kiosk](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps).
 (The AUMID for the Microsoft Edge Stable channel is **MSEdge**).

-Configure Microsoft Edge kiosk mode When using Microsoft Edge with multi-app assigned access you can use the [Microsoft Edge browser policies](https://review.docs.microsoft.com/DeployEdge/microsoft-edge-policies) to configure the browsing experience to meet your unique requirements.
+When using Microsoft Edge with multi-app assigned access, you can configure Microsoft Edge kiosk to use the[Microsoft Edge browser policies](https://review.docs.microsoft.com/DeployEdge/microsoft-edge-policies) to configure the browsing experience to meet your unique requirements.

 ### Configure using Windows Settings

 Windows Settings is the simplest way to set up one or two single-app kiosk devices.
 Use the following steps to set up a single-app kiosk computer.

 1. Install the latest Windows 10 Insider Preview, version 20215 or higher.
 Follow the instructions in [Getting started with Windows 10 Insider Preview Builds](https://docs.microsoft.com/windows-insider/get-started).
 2. Install the latest version of [Microsoft Edge Stable channel](https://www.microsoft.com/edge), version 87 or higher.
-For testing the latest features you can download the latest [Microsoft Edge Dev channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.
+To test the latest features, you can download the latest [Microsoft Edge Dev channel](https://www.microsoftedgeinsider.com/download), version 89 or higher.

    > [!IMPORTANT]
    > Because a device level installation is required, only a non-Canary channel is supported.